cogscides/vscode-export-dir2file/README.md

 ```

 - `output`: Path to the output file (default is `export.md`).
+- `descriptions`
+  - `main`: Path to description of the project (default is `\n\n`) or actual text content than be included at the begining of exported file.
-- `descrition`: Path to description of the project (default is `\n\n`) or actual text content than be included at the begining of exported file.
+  - `activeTabs`: Path to description of the project for active tabs export (default is `\n\n`) or actual text content than be included at the begining of exported file.
 - `ignoreFile`: Path to the file containing ignore patterns (filename should be `.export-ignore`).
 - `includeFile`: Path to the file containing whitelist patterns (filename should be `.export-include`).
 - `maxFileSize`: Maximum file size in bytes to process (default is 1048576 or 1MB).